The Most Common Life Insurance Policy Exclusions

 Suicide Clause

 Nearly every life insurance policy in the U.S. includes a suicide exclusion.
-If the insured dies by suicide within the first two years (one year in some states) of the policy's effective date, the insurer will deny the death benefit.
-However, most insurers will refund the premiums paid up to that point to the beneficiaries.
+If the insured dies by suicide within the first two years of the policy's effective date, the insurer will deny the death benefit.
+A few states (Colorado, Missouri, and North Dakota) cap this exclusion at one year.
+Most insurers will refund the premiums paid up to that point to the beneficiaries.

-What this means for beneficiaries: If a loved one passes during the exclusion window, you'll likely only receive a refund of premiums — not the full death benefit.
-Importantly, replacing a policy with a new one resets the suicide exclusion clock, so think carefully before switching carriers.
+What this means for beneficiaries: If a loved one passes during the exclusion window, you'll likely only receive a refund of premiums, not the full death benefit.
+Importantly, replacing a policy with a new one or reinstating a lapsed policy resets the suicide exclusion clock, so think carefully before switching carriers.

 Learn more about how the 2-year suicide clause works and what protections apply after it expires.